-The discrimination experienced by Shia followers cannot be separated from the power of Ulema as religious figures who have their influence on society, where the power lies in the surrounding social and cultural structures.
-Especially Muslim religious leaders in rural areas.
+The discrimination experienced by Shia followers cannot be separated from the power of Ulema as religious figures who have their influence on society, where the power lies in the surrounding social and cultural structures, especially Muslim religious leaders in rural areas.
 Ulema, besides having a social impact, also influence politics.
 As the owner of spiritual power, the relationship between religious leaders and the community does not exist only in the social structure but also in the political realm.
 With high social status, Kiai later became local elites with relations and power, becoming hegemony against several minority groups such as the Shia.

 The role of Ulema in strengthening the network is very much needed.
-Borrowing Gaventa's explanation that Ulema has total power over social legitimacy where the behavior of Ulema as local elites has control-role and power relations.
-Powercube theory gives scholars’ the ability a social control over others, individuals, or groups, in this case, the Shia.
-At the same time, the form of Ulema power relations in the Shia case has formed three forms of power; level region, space, and state (Gaventa, 2006).
+Borrowing Gaventa's explanation that Ulema has total power over social legitimacy where the behaviour of Ulema as local elites has control-role and power relations.
+Furthermore, power cube theory gives scholars the ability a social control over others, individuals, or groups, in this case, the Shia.
+At the same time, the form of Ulema power relations in the Shia case has formed three forms of power; region, space, and state (Gaventa, 2006).

-Shia followers often experience violent cases, a measure where Ulema are increasingly influential in religious values in authority to build their social environment.
+Shia followers often experience violence, a measure where Ulema are increasingly influential in religious values in authority to build their social environment.
 Without coordinating, the local community is directly moved and feels the emotional impact, such as in the Shia case in Sampang.
-In social stratification, the position of Ulema has a privileged position in society.
-It can be an elder character and someone who understands everything.
-Therefore, most people call Ulema leaders informal leaders in the existing tradition.
+In social stratification, Ulema has a privileged position in society.
+It can be an elderly and someone who is considered to understand everything.
+Therefore, most people call Ulema informal leaders in the existing tradition.
 The influence of tradition in building political culture does give rise to various forms of power.
 According to Clifford Geertz, Ulema's explanation of the dominance of his power in society is called a cultural broker.
 This form of change indicates a mutually sustainable need.
-There is a symbiotic mutualism of the majority group in realizing specific conditions where they have not been able to accept differences in beliefs.
+There is a symbiotic mutualism of the majority group in realising specific conditions where they have not been able to accept differences in beliefs.

-Besides that, according to human rights principles, the disproportionate distribution of the right to freedom of religion can be seen in (Undang-Undang) Act Number 1 PNPS 1965 concerning the Prevention and Blasphemy of Religion.
-Article 1 of Act Law Number 1/PNPS/1965 states that “Everyone is strictly prohibited from knowingly telling, or advocating, or seeking public support in the public sphere, to interpret a religion recognized in Indonesia or to engage in religious activities that resemble religious activities form the main teachings of that religion.”
+Besides, according to human rights principles, the disproportionate distribution of the right to freedom of religion can be seen in (Undang-Undang) Act Number 1 PNPS 1965 concerning the Prevention and Blasphemy of Religion.
+Article 1 of Act Law Number 1/PNPS/1965 states that "Everyone is strictly prohibited from knowingly telling, or advocating, or seeking public support in the public sphere, to interpret a religion recognised in Indonesia or to engage in religious activities that resemble religious activities form the main teachings of that religion."
 In the article, the pretext of regulating inter-religious harmony, what happens is that the state explicitly used the law as a tool to limit—not to say hegemony—minority groups that are allegedly opposed to the mainstream or majority groups (Rohman, 2018).

-With this, referring to Hurd, freedom of belief should protect religious people and construct objects to be protected, in this case, the Shia.
-If we look further, the Shia problem is related to many other dimensions; political, economic, and struggle for followers who have a long history.
+With this, referring to Hurd, freedom of belief should protect religious people and construct objects to be protected.
+In this case, the Shia.
+If we look further, the Shia problem is related to many other dimensions: political, economic, and struggle for followers with a long history.
 This can be seen in the harmony of Sunni-Shia in some particular regions.
-But the problem is that the analysis of society becomes poor when Shia violence and discrimination are framed as a religious issue only, without other dimensions (Hurd, 2015).
+However, the problem is that the analysis of society becomes poor when Shia violence and discrimination are framed as a religious issue only, without other dimensions (Hurd, 2015).